-Since Peds1 contains 2 dominant crowd motions ("away" and "towards"), a mixture of dynamic textures [41] with K = 2 components was learned from $7 \times 7 \times 20$ spatiotemporal patches, extracted from a short video clip.
-The model was then used to segment the full video into 2 segments.
+Since Peds1 contains two dominant crowd motions ("away" and "towards"), a mixture of dynamic textures [41] with K = 2 components was learned from $7 \times 7 \times 20$ spatiotemporal patches, which were extracted from a short video clip.
+The model was then used to segment the full video into two segments.
 The segment for the overall "scene" motion class is obtained by taking the union of the segments of the two motion classes.
-Peds2 contains 4 dominant crowd motions ("right-slow", "leftslow", "right-fast", or "left-fast"), thus a K = 4 component mixture was learned from $13 \times 13 \times 10$ patches (larger patches are required since the people are larger in this video).
+Peds2 contains four dominant crowd motions ("right-slow," "left-slow," "right-fast," or "left-fast"); hence, a K = 4 component mixture was learned from $13 \times 13 \times 10$ patches (larger patches are required since the people are larger in this video).

 We treat each motion class (e.g., "away") as a separate regression problem.
-The 30 dimensional feature vector of Section V-C, was computed from each crowd segment and each video frame, and each feature was normalized to zero mean and unit variance.
+The 30-D feature vector of Section V-C was computed from each crowd segment and each video frame, and each feature was normalized to zero mean and unit variance.
 The GPR and BPR functions were then learned, using maximum marginal likelihood to obtain the optimal kernel hyperparameters.
 We used the GPML implementation [19] to find the maximum, which uses gradient ascent.
 For BPR, we modify GPML to include the special BPR noise term.
-GPR and BPR were learned with two kernels: the linear kernel (denoted GPR-1 and BPR-1) and the RBF-RBF compound kernel (denoted GPR-rr and BPR-rr).
-For
+GPR and BPR were learned with two kernels: the linear kernel (denoted GPR-l and